Parathyroid surgery

 In addition, all patients from known families with MEN-1 syndrome should be monitored to decide the exact timing and extent of the parathyroid operation.

-I remain to be convinced about the role of surgery in all patients with normocalcaemic hyperparathyroidism as the diagnosis can be challenging and the outcome of the operation uncertain or unsatisfactory.
+I remain engaged in the debate about the role of surgery in all patients with normocalcaemic hyperparathyroidism as the diagnosis can be challenging and the outcome of the operation uncertain or unsatisfactory (see my recent review).